poissonconsulting/embr/tests/testthat/_snaps/log-prior-draws.md

       Warning in `log_prior_draws.mb_analysis()`:
       `lprior` is defined both as a parameter within the model and in the new expression.
 Change `lprior` in the new expression to `elprior`, and supply `log_prior_name = 'elprior'` to the function.
       Error in `mcmc_derive_fun()`:
-      ! `monitor` 'lprior' must match at least one of the following variables in expr: 'eMass'.
+      ! `monitor` 'lprior' must match at least one of the following variables in expr: 'i' or 'eMass'.

 ---